cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 Client Source IP Preservation
 *****************************

-Cilium's eBPF kube-proxy replacement implements a number of options in order to avoid performing SNAT on NodePort requests where the client source IP address would otherwise be lost on its path to the service endpoint.
+Cilium's eBPF kube-proxy replacement implements various options to avoid performing SNAT on NodePort requests where the client source IP address would otherwise be lost on its path to the service endpoint.